whxhlgy/my-spring/README.md

 ```

 Similar to process of @Component, we check every field of a bean, if the field is annotated with @Value, we inject the value.

+@Autowired is a special annotation to inject the bean.